 During this trying time, we are dedicated to loving our neighbors and supporting those in need.
 Please check back regularly for the most up-to-date information on ways that you can serve.
 Thank you!

 DUMC sponsors a Habitat for Humanity build each year, supported by funds from the Holiday Festival.
 We use a “blitz build” model with hundreds of volunteers working over five weekdays and two Saturdays to build and dedicate a house to a needy family.

-Each Sunday, Trinity Table serves a hot lunch meal to approximately 300 individuals in the Capitol Hill neighborhood.
-Dunwoody UMC hosts and serves twice a year.
-It takes about 30 people to physically serve and provide supplies prior to the event.
-Volunteers are needed to serve and provide materials for the event.
+On scheduled Sundays, Trinity Table serves a meal to approximately 200 individuals in the Capitol Hill neighborhood.
+It takes several volunteers to provide supplies prior to the event and then deliver, set-up and serve.

 DUMC supports Wellroot Family Services with babysitting, respite care and/or fostering a child.
 We hold regular information and orientation sessions.
 Please contact Rosemary Watts for more information or to schedule a session.

 Our church supports The Drake House and its Transitional Housing program for homeless families.
 This program helps homeless families move to a state of self-sufficiency and permanent housing while offering them managed support.
 Volunteers mentor families and help meet their emergency needs.